Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Introduction

-To this end, we will make use of a recently introduced scheme for handling the optimization of feedforward networks, known as \textit{spectral parametrization} \cite{giambagli2021machine, chicchi2021training,chicchi2023recurrent, chicchi2023complex,buffoni2022spectral, giambagli2024student, giambagli2024jstat}.
+To reach this goal, we will make use of a recently introduced scheme for handling the optimization of feedforward networks, known as \textit{spectral parametrization} \cite{giambagli2021machine, chicchi2021training,chicchi2023recurrent, chicchi2024complex, buffoni2022spectral, giambagli2024student}.
 The mathematical foundation of the spectral methodology lies within the theory of networks.
 From this angle, feedforward neural networks can be pictured via a dedicated spectral decomposition that materializes, in direct space, in a collection of adjacency matrices for the linear mapping of the signal across adjacent layers.
+As we shall argue, the optimized eigenvalues, as made accessible at the end of the training, will return an automatic and self-consistent ranking of the individual input features.